-To complete the degree requirements for the General Resource Management Stream, students must complete the Core, and an Elective Component consisting of 8 MBA credit courses or its equivalent.
+To complete the degree requirements for the General Resource Management Stream, students must complete the Core, and an Elective Component consisting of 8 MBA courses or equivalent.
 Please refer to the course descriptions for available elective courses.

 Students who want a more specialized programme may substitute courses from other programmes.
 These substitutions require the approval of the MBA Chair.